sagemath/trac_to_gh/Issue 6298.md

 # Issue 6298: create an experimental libcocoa spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6298

 Original creator: was